thoughtfuliv/thoughtfuliv/README.md

 - 👋 Hi, I’m Lívia!
-I'm a brazilian 20yo girl.
-7rd semester of Industrial Engineering.
+I'm a brazilian 23yo girl and a Industrial Engineer.
 - 👀 I’m interested in watching animes, reading and lifting.
-- 🌱 Data Science enthusiast
+- 🌱 Data Engineering enthusiast

 <!---
 thoughtfuliv/thoughtfuliv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.